gmgower/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model(DOM) is an interactive object structure representation of the HTML elements of a webpage.

 2. What is an event?

+An event is any interaction by the user on a site whether it is a mouse click, a key press, a mouse movement, or scrolling on the page.
+Events are tracked by the browser and can be used to specify things to happen when it's triggered.

 3. What is an event listener?

+An event listener represents an object that is assigned an event.
+When the event is triggered on the DOM element(s), the code is executed provided in a callback function.

 4. Why would we convert a NodeList into an Array?

+NodeList is an array-like object that is limited in methods compared  to the native array.
+By converting NodeList to an array gives it access to those methods.

 5. What is a component?

+A component is a combination of JavaScript, CSS, and HTML synergizing together form a reusable set of code.

 ### Git Set up